-Headquartered in the Research Triangle of North Carolina, Croatan Institute has a networked team based in Boston, Wisconsin, Maine, New York, Texas, Tennessee, Wisconsin, and Geneva, Switzerland.
+Headquartered in the Research Triangle of North Carolina, Croatan Institute has a networked team based across the South, Mid-Atlantic, Northeast, Midwest, and in Geneva, Switzerland.
 Croatan Institute was initially incubated at Tellus Institute, the Boston-based sustainability think tank where several of the founding team members and advisers began their collaboration.
-The Institute is governed by a board of concerned citizens and environmental entrepreneurs and counseled by a Board of Advisers drawn from a diverse cross-section of leaders from civil society, business, social finance, and academia.

 EQUITY AND INCLUSION STATEMENT

 To solve some of the greatest challenges facing our world today, Croatan Institute recognizes that diverse stakeholders offer distinct perspectives that must be integrated into our collective efforts to build social equity and ecological resilience.

 We acknowledge that racism, xenophobia, sexism, homophobia, and other systemic forms of prejudice reinforce not only the power and privilege of America’s White majority but also the influence of post-colonial empires on emerging economies.
 This global understanding of the imperatives of equity and inclusion, rooted in our interdisciplinary approaches to research and problem-solving, pushes us to embrace a wide array of life journeys and perspectives.
 While identity may begin with what we see, we recognize that diversity is often far more complex than what public conversations about race might lead us to believe.
 A person’s life story is collectively shaped by their identities in complex ways.
 Our commitment is consequently to honor the complexities of individuals and communities while we partner to build bridges to a more just economy.